Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 desc: Verify and sign one or two tokens in a request
 description: |
-  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request.
+  The Kong JWT Signer plugin makes it possible to verify, sign, or re-sign one or two tokens in a request.
 With a two token request, one token is allocated to an end user and the other token to the client application, for example.